microsoft/azuredevopslabs/labs/tfs/readme.md

 ## Hands-On-Labs

 Here are the 2017 hands-on-labs for Team Foundation Server.
-If you want to access the labs offline, you can download them as MS Word documents from <a href="https://github.com/Microsoft/almvm/tree/master/labs/Word">here</a>
+If you want to access the labs offline, you can download them as MS Word documents from <a href="https://almvm2017.blob.core.windows.net/vm2017/VisualStudio ALMVM 2017 Labs.zip">here</a>
 <table width="100%">
 <thead><td><b>
 Lab Name</b>